 At the time of writing, Prosvent costs $34.95 along with $9.95 in shipping and handling.
 You may try the product free for 30 days.
 The only caveat is that you have to pay the $9.95 shipping fee.

 If you choose the $9.95 route the first month you will be subscribed to receive the 30-day trial and automatically billed $39.95 monthly thereafter.
 You will have to cancel if you do not want it.

 When Does It Start Working?

-Dr. May reports in the infomercial that it may take 2 weeks to 30 days to work.
+Dr. May reports in the infomercial that it may take from 2 weeks up to 30 days to work.

 What Are The Side Effects?

-Saw palmetto thins the blood.
-Be aware and get your doctor’s permission if you are already taking blood thinners.
+Saw palmetto can thin the blood.
+Make sure you get your doctor’s permission if you’re already taking blood thinners.

 Does Prosvent Work?